MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/inventor.md

 ## Convert your OBJ file to a GLB file

 Microsoft Dynamics 365 mixed reality applications use the GLB format for 3D models.
-There are two options for converting your OBJ file to a GLB.
+There are two options for converting your OBJ file to a GLB file.

 - The first is by using Dynamics 365 Import Tool (Preview).
 This tool automatically converts your OBJ 3D model into a GLB 3D model.